DanielekPark/exerciseapp/README.md

 # Workout App

-A mobile exercise application to assist users making a exercise regiment for cardiovascular health and improve muscular strength, size, and endurance.
+A mobile exercise application to assist users to estimate muscular strength, develop a exercise regimen for cardiovascular exercise, and to improve muscular strength, size, and endurance.

 Technologies used: